Best storage practices for old photos.

 Many of us are accidentally damaging our photos with the best of intentions.
 The most common mistake is storing them in the wrong places, like basements, attics, or garages.
 These areas suffer from extreme temperature and humidity swings, creating the perfect environment for mold and decay.
 Another major culprit is the "magnetic" or peel-and-stick photo albums that were popular for decades.
 The acidic cardboard and glue used in these albums can cause severe discoloration over time.
 Finally, avoid using rubber bands, paper clips, and standard plastic bags, as these materials can release chemicals that will harm your photos.

-Find the Right Storage Materials
+Your Guide to the Right Photo Storage Materials

 Choosing the right home for your photos is one of the most important steps you can take to preserve them.
 Everyday containers like shoeboxes or plastic bins might seem harmless, but they often contain chemicals that can cause your precious memories to fade, turn yellow, or become brittle over time.
 Investing in archival-quality materials is the best way to protect your photos from damage and ensure they last for generations to come.

-Choose Acid-Free Boxes and Albums
+Why Acid-Free Boxes and Albums Are Essential

 When you see the term “acid-free,” pay attention.
 Most paper and cardboard products are made with wood pulp, which contains an acidic compound called lignin.
 Over time, this acid can leach into your photos, causing them to break down.
 To prevent this, look for special storage boxes or albums that are specifically labeled as acid-free and lignin-free.
 These archival-safe containers are designed to be chemically stable, creating a safe environment that helps your photographs remain in pristine condition for years.
 Think of them as a secure home where your memories can rest without the risk of chemical damage.